Shanghainese: Pronouns

 Possessive pronouns are formed via the pronominal suffix 個 (gheq), for instance, 我個 (ngu gheq).
 This pronunciation is a glottalised lenition of the expected pronunciation, ku.

 Adjectives

 Most basic Shanghainese adjectives are monosyllabic.
 Like other parts of speech, adjectives do not change to indicate number, gender or case.
-Adjectives can take semantic prefixes, which themselves can be reduplicated or repositioned as suffixes according to a complex system of derivation, in order to express degree of comparison or other changes in meaning.
+Adjectives can take semantic prefixes, which themselves can be reduplicated or repositioned as suffixes according to a complex system of derivation, to express degree of comparison or other changes in meaning.
 Thus: